L&Q charcoal textured image on content page header

 The Energy Save project

-To date, the Foundation has funded over 28,000 home visits with an average saving per home of £208 per year.
+Since then, the Foundation has funded more than 28,000 home visits with an average saving per home of £208 per year.

-You can find out more about the Energy Save project in our media centre.
+You can learn more about the Energy Save project in our media centre.

 Pound Advice